subframe7536/maple-font/scripts/maintenance.md

 - `documentation/opentype-features.md`
 - `sources/schema.json` and the feature-freeze section in `config.json`
 - The moving-rule list in `scripts/in_browser.py`

-For landing-page data, run `uv run task.py page` only when those generated files are part of the change.
-Use `--woff2` to regenerate web fonts; reserve `--sync` for an intentional remote submodule update and commit.

 When deliberately adopting a new Nerd Font upstream release, build a base TTF first and run `uv run task.py nf`.
 The task checks the upstream release, updates `nerd_font.version` in `config.json`, downloads the matching patcher, and writes the three tracked NF base fonts under `sources/`.
 Use `uv run task.py nf --no-update` when the configured version is already correct and only the local NF outputs need rebuilding.